History of Materialism and Critique of Its Present Importance: Contents

 Adopting the Kantian standpoint that we can know nothing but phenomena, Lange maintains that neither materialism nor any other metaphysical system has a valid claim to ultimate truth.
 For empirical phenomenal knowledge, however, which is all that humans can look for, materialism with its exact scientific methods has done most valuable service.
 Ideal metaphysics, though they fail of the inner truth of things, have a value as the embodiment of high aspirations, in the same way as poetry and religion.
 Lange replaced the transcendental subject of Kantianism by the organism, although he considered that this substitution validated all the more Kant's philosophy that the subject apprehended the world through the categories of understanding.

 Lange suggests that the methods for real science were present in Democritus's atomistic materialism.
-However, atomistic materialism implies that the soul, like the body, is fated to be snuffed out: such a view made Democritus quite unattractive to virtually all world religions so Democritus was ignored and marginalized by the history of philosophy, in spite of being one of the greatest thinkers of the ancient Greek world.
+However, atomistic materialism implies that the soul, like the body, is fated to be snuffed out: such a view made Democritus quite unattractive to virtually all world religions so Democritus was ignored and marginalised by the history of philosophy, in spite of being one of the greatest thinkers of the ancient Greek world.

 Lange mentions Max Stirner's book The Ego and Its Own as "the extremest that we know anywhere".
 He also mentioned Blanqui's L'Eternité par les astres, which discussed the thesis of an Eternal Return.